Clicky

 What are life skills?
 Why are they important?

 Essentially, life skills are a set of competencies that allow you to make big decisions, communicate with others, and help yourself succeed.
 This may encompass money management, conflict negotiation, project management, time management, or even culinary arts.
-They play an important role in life beyond the classroom.
-With real-life skills, you will be able to navigate through the hurdles and challenges of life.

 Should life skills be mandatory in college?